p2panda/handbook/website/docs/02-organising-data/queries.md

 - publishes the entry supplied with the request
   - the entry is validated by the receiving node and persisted in a database
-  - the operation is materialised on the node resulting in a new document view
+  - the operation may be materialised on the node resulting in a new document view
 - returns entry arguments required for publishing the next entry for the same document, similar to `nextEntryArgs`
 - returns an error when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled